Bylaws of the Federal Reserve Bank of St. Louis

 Section 6.
 Special Committees.

-In addition to the committees listed in Articles II - V, the business of the Bank may be referred by the Board of Directors to special committees.
+In addition to the committees listed in these Bylaws, the business of the Bank may be referred by the Board of Directors to special committees.
 Special committees shall exercise such powers as delegated by the Board of Directors.
-The Chair shall appoint the members of special committees.
+The Chair shall appoint the members of any special committee.

 Section 7.
 Fees and Expenses.